GoDenisGo/GoDenisGo/README.md

-- 👋 Hi, I’m @GoDenisGo
+- 👋 Hi, I’m @GoDenisGo but you can call me Denis!
 - 👀 I’m interested in fun projects as well as serious applications, too.
 - 🌱 I’m currently studying in my 2nd year of University and hoping for a tech placement.
 - 💞️ I’m looking to collaborate on any project.